Path-Check/paper-cred/README.md

 The patient journey goes through 3 major stages:
 1. Eligibility Check/Scheduling: Vaccination coupon QR codes are distributed to everyone by the appropriate regional vaccination administrator.
 This can be done either with paper vaccination cards, by SMS, using a web site, or downloading an application.
 The coupon code behaves as a User ID for the entire vaccination flow.
-2. User Check in: At the vaccination site, the patient arrives and their vaccination coupon is scanned and their eligibility and appointment is verified.
+2. User Check-in: At the vaccination site, the patient arrives and their vaccination coupon is scanned and their eligibility and appointment are verified.
 3. Vaccination Certificate: Once the vaccination is administered, the patient receives another QR code in the form of a sticker.
 This QR code, a badge, indicates the vaccination was administered providing “proof” of vaccination along with other important information.

 The 4 QR Codes designed for vaccinations procedures create a possibility of selective disclosure of health information by choosing which one to show at any point in time.